English including Phonics

 We insist that each book is read at least three times, either to an adult at school or at home.
 This ensures that as well as being able to decode the text, the children are also developing their fluency and comprehension skills.

-In addition to their reading scheme book, each child chooses a book from our school library.
-The children are allowed to make a free choice, with some guidance from their teacher or our librarian, Mrs Garrett-Herbert, from our stock of fiction, non-fiction and poetry texts.
+In addition to their reading scheme book, each child chooses a book from our school library or from their class library.
+The children are allowed to make a free choice, with some guidance from their teacher, from our stock of fiction, non-fiction and poetry texts.
 This allows children to read the books they want to, to follow their interests and to develop a true love of reading.

 We are lucky to have a loyal band of parents and members of the community who take time each week to come in to school to hear children read.
 This is an invaluable resource and really helps our children to develop as confident, fluent readers.